 Healthy plants require a balance of good light, regular watering, and available nutrients.

-The healthier your plant is increases the likelihood it is able to flower.
+The healthier your plant is the better chance it has of producing and supporting flowers.

 Decrease the amount you water your plant around mid to late spring